Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

-In cases (a) and (b), we define \emph{$k$-expansion maps} of an ideal Saccheri quadrilateral in much the same way as Thurston did for ideal triangles (see Definition~\ref{def:stretch}).
-Specifically, the map is equal to the identity map on the unfoliated region and sends any leaf of the horocyclic foliation situated at distance $d\geq 0$ from the unfoliated region to the one at distance $kd$ from that region, mapping linearly with respect to arclength on each horocyclic leaf (see Figure~\ref{fig:Saccheri-stretch}).
-For case (c), however, this construction is hampered by $AB$ excising some of the horocyclic segments.
-We resolve this issue by working instead with \emph{extended ideal Saccheri quadrilaterals}: extend each ideal Saccheri quadrilateral (regarded as being embedded in the hyperbolic plane $\mathbb{H}^2$) to the complete infinite-area convex domain bordered by $CD$ and the two bi-infinite geodesics respectively containing $AD$ and $BC$ (see dotted lines in Figure~\ref{fig:horocyclic}) and define the $k$-expansion map on the extended ideal Saccheri quadrilateral.
+For any $k\geq 1$, we define the \emph{$k$-expansion maps} of any extended ideal Saccheri quadrilateral in much the same way as Thurston did for ideal triangles (see Definition~\ref{def:stretch}).
+Specifically, for a given $k\geq 1$, this map is equal to the identity map on the unfoliated region and sends any leaf of the horocyclic foliation situated at distance $d\geq 0$ from the unfoliated region to the one at distance $kd$ from that region, mapping linearly with respect to arclength on each horocyclic leaf (see Figure~\ref{fig:Saccheri-stretch}).

+\begin{proposition} Consider an ideal Saccheri quadrilateral and the extended quadrilateral which contains it.
+We have the following:

-\begin{proposition} The $k$-expansion map of the (extended) ideal Saccheri quadrilateral has Lipschitz constant precisely equal to $k$. \end{proposition}
+(1) The $k$-expansion map of the extended ideal Saccheri quadrilateral has Lipschitz constant precisely equal to $k$.

+(2) In the cases (a) and (b) of Figure~\ref{fig:horocyclic}, this $k$-expansion map of the extended ideal Saccheri quadrilateral induces a homeomorphism of the original ideal Saccheri quadrilateral.
+This induced homeomorphism has Lipschitz constant $k$. \end{proposition}

-\begin{proof} The proof is the same as Thurston's proof for the $k$-expansion map on ideal triangles; proof details are omitted in \cite[Proposition~2.2]{2009j} but are easily recovered from (for example) \cite[Lemma~5.2]{2015-Yamada1}.
+\begin{proof} The same techniques that are used to show that ideal triangle stretch maps are $k$-Lipschitz apply here as well.
+They are based on the existence of orthogonal preserved partial foliations, apply in this case as well.
+Proof details are omitted by Thurston in \cite[Proposition~2.2]{Thurston1986} but are easily recovered from (for example) the computation made in \cite[\S 2]{2009j}.
 We may, in essence, ignore the unfoliated region.
 On the horocyclically foliated regions, the $k$-expansion map expands the orthogonal geodesic foliation by $k$ and contracts the horocyclic foliation.
-The orthogonality of the two invariant foliations ensures $k$-Lipschitz-ness. \end{proof}
+The orthogonality of the two invariant foliations ensures $k$-Lipschitz-ness.